qtan/Assignment1/README.md

 # Assignment1
-This is a SIMPLE APP for recording EXPENSES and tracking CLAIMS ENJOY IT
+This is a SIMPLE APP for recording EXPENSES and tracking CLAIMS/n ENJOY IT